0xAX/linux-insides/Booting/linux-bootstrap-6.md

 - the decompressor itself
 - the compressed kernel image

-After the `mem_avoid_init` function is executed, the decompressor code has a complete picture of the system’s reserved memory zones and avoids them during selecting a random address to load the kernel image.
+After the `mem_avoid_init` function is executed, the decompressor code has a complete picture of the system's reserved memory zones and avoids them during selecting a random address to load the kernel image.

 Now we can return to the `choose_random_location` function and finally see the process of the address randomization.